-In our opinion:

-- the accompanying consolidated financial statements give a true and fair view of the financial position of Jubii Europe N.V. as at 30 September 2019 and of its result and its cash flows for the year ended on 30 September 2019, in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code. - the accompanying company financial statements give a true and fair view of the financial position of Jubii Europe N.V. as at 30 September 2019 and of its result for year ended on 30 September 2019 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the accompanying financial statements give a true and fair view of the financial position of Jubii Europe N.V. as at 30 September 2020 and of its result and its cash flows for the year then ended, in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.